Golf Croquet (GC)

 The Golf Croquet Open Club Doubles Championship is open to all members who can play GC.
 Two players team up and take on another team of two.
 If you don’t have a partner, one will be allocated to you.
 Each player plays one particular colour throughout.
 It is level play (i.e. handicaps are ignored) and is the best of three 13 hoop games.

 The Jane Collier Cup Golf Handicap Singles is open to all members who can play GC.
-It is the best of three 13 hoop games.
+It is handicap play and the best of three 13 hoop games.

 The Golf Croquet C-Level Singles Cup is open to all members who can play GC with a handicap of seven and above.
 It is level play and is the best of three 13 hoop games.